 Are you interested in the future?

-I’ve been fascinated by the future since I was 13 in the late 1950s, when I began to read the dazzling science fiction of that time.
+I’ve been fascinated by the future since 1959 when I began to read the dazzling science fiction of that time.
 Those stories, and the steady advances in computers and robotics that followed, convinced me long ago that AI and robots are going to play a big role in our future.
-But you don’t hear much about AI.
-Most people don’t want to know about it, so the media doesn’t either.
-When a major film, Steven Spielberg’s AI, tackled the subject head-on, it got a pretty cool reception (despite being one of the best SF films ever).

-Kurzweil is a successful robotics developer with a good record of predicting the future.
-He wrote this book because he saw that most of us are sleep-walking into the future, which could prove disastrous.
-For, although our eyes may be averted from the future, we’re marching directly into it.
+Kurzweil is a robotics developer/futurist.
+He wrote the book because he thinks we are sleep-walking into the future.
 New technologies, drugs, genetic procedures, etc, arrive month after month and receive almost no resistance.
 If we continue this lemming-like advance, we may be sorry.

-Back in the 1950s, physicist/mathematician John von Neumann observed that if technology continued to evolve at the steadily accelerating pace we’d already seen, there would come a critical point when that acceleration would turn into an explosion – the Singularity.
+Back in the 1950s, physicist/mathematician John von Neumann observed that if technology continued to evolve at a steadily accelerating pace there would come a critical point when that acceleration would turn into an explosion – the Singularity.

 Kurzweil believes the Singularity is close (his predicted date – 2045).
 Because of this, he says our century will not simply be another 100 years of technological progress – it will be 20,000 years worth of progress.

 In other words, the future is going to come all at once.
 If faster-than-light travel is possible, it will probably happen in this century.
 Super-intelligent robots, some with bodies indistinguishable from yours, may fill the streets by mid-century.
-Most of what science-fiction writers expected to come in 100 – 200 years is probably just around the corner.
+Most of what science-fiction writers expected to come in 100 – 200 years may be just around the corner.

-But by 2020 Kurzweil says it is reasonable to expect that for $1,000, adjusted for inflation, you will be able to buy a PC with the capacity of a human brain.
-By 2030, for the same money, you will be able to buy a computer with the power of 1,000 human brains.
+It remains to be seen when they can reach that, but Kurzweil predicts that by 2030 you will be able to buy a laptop for a $1,000 equal to 1,000 human brains.
 By 2050, he says that money will buy a computer with more thinking power than all the human brains on Earth.
-That will be your home computer.
-What a super-computer will be like is beyond imagining.
+That would be your home computer.
+What a super-computer would be like is beyond imagining.

-Do you see what may be coming?
-If there are no gods now, they are coming soon.
-If our gods are real, what on Earth are they going to make of these upstarts that we have created?
+Do you see what might be coming?
+If there are no gods now, they may be coming soon.
+If the gods that many people worship now are real, what will they make of these upstarts?

 Kurzweil thinks Asimov was wrong.
-He admits that super-intelligence will be uncontrollable.
+He thinks super-intelligence will be uncontrollable.
 So we better make sure that it’s on our side, which means that we should be working on that relationship now.